The top row of buttons allows you to turn on Live View, take screenshots of your computer screen, navigate between Spaces, and open Launchpad.

 Keyboard

-To show the keyboard, tap on the keyboard icon above the bottom tab bar.
+To show the keyboard, tap the keyboard icon above the bottom tab bar.
 Using the keyboard, you can enter text on your computer.
 Above the iOS keyboard, you have two rows of modifier and function keys.
-If you need to lock the modifier key, like SHIFT or CMD, use a long press to do so, and to release it, tap on it once.
+If you need to lock a modifier key, like Shift or Cmd, use a long press to do so, and to release it, tap it once.

-Use the “text” button to paste text from your device on your computer, and enter text, user name, or passwords.
-Note: user names and passwords are sent using HTTP as clear text, so you should be careful and use it only on your local network at home.
+Use the “text” button to paste text from your device on your computer, and enter text, usernames, or passwords.
+Note: usernames and passwords are sent using HTTP as plain text, so you should be careful and use it only on your local network at home.

-Use long press on show keyboard button to switch between keyboard modes.
-For example to show function buttons (F1-F12) or switch to numbers keyboard.
+Use a long press on the Show Keyboard button to switch between keyboard modes.
+For example, to show function keys (F1-F12) or switch to the numbers keyboard.

 You can also use Dictation to enter text on your computer.